michellemark/etl-pipeline/README.md

 _Challenge:_

 - Open NY property assessment data only includes the property owner's mailing address zip code, which does not always reflect the assessed property's location.
+- **Owner occupancy**: the owner's mailing address is compared to the parcel address to decide if the property is owner-occupied.
+If owner-occupied, the mailing zip code is used; otherwise, the zip code is omitted.
-- Given this, there are many missing zipcodes, impacting the ability to filter properties by zip code in the user interface.
+- Many zip codes for non-owner-occupied properties remain missing, impacting the ability to filter properties by zip code in the user interface.

 _Partial Solutions:_

+- **Owner Occupancy Logic Adjustment**: Through validation, zip codes are only included in the database if the property is determined to be owner-occupied (based on matching parcel and mailing addresses).
+For non-owner-occupied properties, zip code data is purposefully excluded to avoid introducing inaccuracies.
 - **US Census Bureau Geocoder API** provided partial coverage (~30%).
 However, due to API limitations, many zip codes could not be retrieved. [documentation](https://geocoding.geo.census.gov/geocoder/returntype/addressbatch)
 - **Open Addresses GeoJSON Data** yielded a small subset of updated zip codes.
 While functional, it is not a repeatable or complete solution. [documentation](https://batch.openaddresses.io/job/559314#map=0/0/0)

 _Conclusion:_
-Greater budget allowance could enable integration of more accurate geocoding APIs, such as Google Geocoder, for comprehensive zip code data.
+A greater budget allowance could enable the integration of more accurate geocoding APIs, such as Google Geocoder, for comprehensive zip code data.
+Additionally, further refining the owner-occupancy logic and leveraging larger datasets could help improve zip code coverage in future implementations.

 ## Development